 Once you’ve settled on the fit-out for your area, you need to estimate how long the fit-out will take.
 This is the first element to deliberate on to come up with the estimated total of expenses needed.

-Estimate the duration based on the kind of fit-out solution you need, then evaluate if the company can afford spending on the operation hours based on the rate charges of the fit-out contractor you hired.
-Remember that a longer time period means bigger costs.
+Estimate the duration based on the kind of fit-out solution you need, then evaluate if the company can afford to spend on the operation hours based on the rate charges of the fit-out contractor you hired.
+Remember that a longer time period means higher costs.

 You can work with the office fit-out contractor of your choice regarding the duration of the construction.
 Usually, fit-out contractors in the Philippines provide evaluation services.
-They’ll inspect the space and discuss your visions about the office.
-During this process, you can talk about your proposed timeframe and the fit-out contractor will collaborate with you to land on a final fitting scheme.
+They’ll inspect the space and discuss your visions for the office.
+During this process, you can talk about your proposed timeframe, and the fit-out contractor will collaborate with you to land on a final fitting scheme.

-Estimating the duration for the fit-out is practical because you can avoid the risks of overspending – a deadline gives you a goal to achieve and regulations to adhere.
+Estimating the duration for the fit-out is practical because you can avoid the risks of overspending – a deadline gives you a goal to achieve and regulations to adhere to.

 Measure the Size of the Space

 The size of your property will affect your budget.
 Larger spaces, especially with lots of divisions, cost more than smaller ones and work areas with an open floor plan.